Nayyaroddeen/spam_classification/README.md

 ## Intresting Observations
-    graph coloring  based technique uses only 154 features and kcore based algorithms 198 featues but produces close to 95%.
+    graph coloring  based technique uses only 154 features and kcore based algorithms 198 featues but produces close to 95% accuracy.
 Time requried to build and test the models is much is much less comparing with other feature representaion techniques.

 # Parameter Tuning